alt-glitch/computing-insecurities/content/posts/2024-wrapped.md

 i decided to take the leap and follow this urge. i wrapped up my work at julep and decided to spend a sizable amount of my day on [mathacademy.com](https://mathacademy.com) as well as learn and work on more things that expand my breadth and depth of knowledge.

+for math, i started the mathematics for ml course. i basically had to speedrun

 i built [epoch0](https://x.com/sidbing/status/1803861695674356045), a discord server for people in a similar position to study math, ml, ai agents together - mostly because i wanted to surround myself with people studying the same things i was.

-it currently has 178 people in it, gpt whisperers, machine learners, ai builders, math nerds; the whole shebang.
+it currently has 178 people in it; gpt whisperers, machine learners, ai builders, math nerds; the whole shebang.

 ![[Pasted image 20240801090658.png|450]]